 - 20 Beaches in the Philippines

 Within the Puerto Princesa park lies a hidden river, which flows underground and much of the park’s landscape sits on a limestone bed.

 The river runs through the limestone and directly into the sea, making parts of this subterranean river tidal.

-Due to its location, the river and surrounding parkland are part of a diverse ecosystem which encompasses both the mountains and the sea, giving it some of the most important forestry systems in Asia.
+Due to its location, the river and surrounding parkland are part of a diverse ecosystem encompassing both the mountains and the sea, giving it some of Asia’s most important forestry systems.

 5- Taal Lake and Volcano